rogerjdeangelis/utl-creating-sql-views-and-tables-with-dynamic-or-static-table-references/README.md

               run;quit;

        3. Prompt the user for input "libref.table" and create SAS tables
-            (the prompt code is inside and sql code)
+            (the prompt code is inside sql code)
+            (You can move the code outside the SQL code but seems natural to keep within SQL)

             This window will pop up